1982 Coatbridge and Airdrie by-election

-The 1982 Coatbridge and Airdrie by-election was a parliamentary by-election held on 24 June 1982 for the British House of Commons constituency of Coatbridge and Airdrie.
+The 1982 Coatbridge and Airdrie by-election was a parliamentary by-election held on 24 June 1982 for the House of Commons constituency of Coatbridge and Airdrie.

 Previous MP

 The seat fell vacant when the constituency's Labour Member of Parliament (MP), James Dempsey (6 February 1917 – 12 May 1982) died.

 He was a clerk with a haulage firm and a councillor on Lanarkshire County Council from 1945.
 He later worked as a lecturer on political economy and a writer on local government.

 Dempsey was Member of Parliament for Coatbridge and Airdrie from 1959.

 Candidates

 Four candidates were nominated.
 The list below is set out in descending order of the number of votes received at the by-election.